jialanm/gcp-hail-tips/README.md

-# Tips on using GCP, Hail, and Hail Batch
+# Tips on GCP, Hail, and Hail Batch

 Command line tips for GCP: [Tips for GCP](./gcp.md)